mrsargent/EA_FinalProject/README.md

 ## Introduction

-The ability for a Company, in this case Company A, to track customer purchases on the blockchain is paramount.
-By implementing a system where purchases are recorded on the Cardano blockchain, Company A can ensure the integrity and transparency of its loyalty rewards program.
-Through this blockchain-based solution, Company A can seamlessly mint and distribute "Loyalty Tokens" (LT) to customers as a reward for their patronage.
-The blockchain's ledger allows for accurate tracking of customer purchases, ensuring that customers receive the appropriate number of LT based on their spending.
-Furthermore, with the accumulation of LT, customers can claim (mint) a "Gold Star" Loyalty NFT, which grants them special privileges with the company.
-This Cardano-based system not only facilitates the distribution of rewards but also enables Company A to personalize customer experiences, analyze purchasing patterns, and enhance customer engagement.
-Overall, the integration of blockchain technology in tracking customer purchases empowers Company A to build trust, loyalty, and lasting relationships with its customers while driving operational efficiency and innovation in its loyalty rewards program.
+To ensure the integrity and transparency of its loyalty rewards program, Company A must track customer purchases on the blockchain.
+This project proposes a Cardano-based system that facilitates the recording of purchases on the Cardano blockchain.
+This system tracks the distribution of rewards and enables Company A to personalize customer experiences, analyze purchasing patterns, and enhance customer engagement.
+Through this blockchain-based solution, Company A can mint and distribute &quot;Loyalty Tokens&quot; (LT) to customers as a reward for their patronage.
+The blockchain&#39;s ledger allows for accurate tracking of customer purchases, ensuring that customers receive the appropriate number of LT based on their spending.
+Furthermore, with the accumulation of LT, customers can claim (mint) a &quot;Gold Star&quot; Loyalty NFT, which grants them special privileges with the company.
+Taken together, the integration of this blockchain technology in tracking customer purchases empowers Company A to build trust, loyalty, and lasting relationships with its customers while driving operational efficiency and innovation in its loyalty rewards program.

 ## Overview